 AP Physics 1: Algebra-Based Course and Exam Description

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 AP Physics 1 curricular requirements:

-- Students and teachers have access to college-level resources including college-level textbooks and reference materials in print or electronic format.
+- Students and teachers have access to college-level resources including a college-level textbook and reference materials in print or electronic format.

 AP Physics 1 resource requirements:

-- The school ensures that students have access to scientific equipment and all necessary materials to conduct college-level physics laboratory investigations as outlined in the teacher’s course syllabus.
+- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level physics laboratory investigations as outlined in the teacher’s course syllabus.

 The list below shows examples of textbooks that meet the curricular requirements of AP Physics 1.
-The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

-The specified editions of the following textbooks meet the AP Physics 1 resource requirement.
+The specified editions of the following textbooks meet the AP Physics 1 resource requirements.
 Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics 1 classroom, please consult the AP Physics Teacher Community.
+While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.

 - Cutnell, John D., Kenneth W. Johnson, David Young, Shane Stadler.
 Physics (Physics 1).
 10th edition.
 Wiley.